metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 ## Vikings @ Chiefs

 Tyreek Hill's ability to beat bracket coverage is really something.
+Kudos to Matt Moore for throwing a good pass.